 Vince Young was Young was drafted by the Tennessee Titans in 2006 and spent the first five seasons of his career with them.

 In 2009, Sports Illustrated estimated that 78 percent of former NFL players are bankrupt or undergo serious financial distress within two years of retiring.
-While Lawrence Taylor, Terrell Owens and Michael Vick are just a fraction of the more notable names to file for Chapter 11, the most recent is former Tennessee Titan quarter back Vince Young.
+While Lawrence Taylor, Terrell Owens, Vince Young and Michael Vick are just a fraction of the more notable names to file for Chapter 11.

 Numerous factors contribute such financial ruin: players living outside of their means, poor investment choices, supporting family members and entourages, substance abuse, gambling and/or sex addictions, domestic violence and divorce.